-In 1976, a horrifying discovery was made at the Nu-Pike Amusement Park in Long Beach, Calif.
+In 1976, a horrifying discovery was made at the Nu-Pike Amusement Park in Long Beach, California.

-A camera crew member for the television show The Six Million Dollar Man was in the park’s funhouse to prepare the set for a scene when he needed to move what he thought was a hanging mannequin.
+A camera crew for the television show The Six Million Dollar Man was visiting the park to film a scene in the funhouse.
+While preparing the set for filming, one of the crew members went to move what he thought was a mannequin hanging from a noose.

 It was no mannequin.

 To the crew member’s shock, he saw that the arm contained what was clearly a real human bone.
 He had broken the arm of an actual corpse.

 As the crew soon learned, the body was that of Elmer McCurdy, an outlaw who had accomplished little while he was alive — but found much success as a sideshow attraction following his death.

 Elmer McCurdy was born to a single mother in Maine in 1880.
 His life got off to a bumpy start.
 McCurdy was an illegitimate child who never knew his father.
 According to the New England Historical Society, as a teen he developed a reputation as the town drunkard.